Malwarebytes VPN Review

 - Kill switch on Windows: Only the Windows app had a kill switch, killing our web apps and browsers when the VPN inevitably failed.

-- AES-256: Most importantly, Malwarebytes uses the top encryption method to hide our web activity and IP address, AES-256.
-And our DNS and WebRTC tests confirmed that our domain names and IP addresses were truly hidden.
+- AES-256: Malwarebytes uses military-grade AES-256 encryption to protect our web activity and IP address.
+Our DNS and WebRTC leak tests confirmed that our real IP address and domain names were completely hidden.

 - Fast upload and download speeds: Malwarebytes only slowed our Macbook down by about four percent total, while on Windows, our download speeds decreased by about 33 percent and 25 percent, respectively.
 While that may sound like a lot, compared to competitors, it’s on the lower end, especially as VPNs for Windows tend to be slower than Macs in our experience.